U.S. Ordnance: Manufacturing

 U.S. Ordnance has CNC machining centers and screw machines, which are used to machine the various parts that make up each weapon.
 Other machinery includes high-capacity barrel production and Mil Standard plating equipment.

 The company also uses a magnetic particle inspection machine for detecting surface and subsurface irregularities in the metal of its weapons.

 In February 2006, much of the M60 production tooling (owned by the U.S. Army) was transferred from General Dynamics at Saco to U.S. Ordnance.

 Inventory control and storage

-U.S. Ordnance’s ISO 9001:2008 inventory control and storage process guarantees that only approved components and materials are used on its weapon systems.
+U.S. Ordnance's ISO 9001:2008 inventory control and storage process guarantees that only approved components and materials are used on its weapons.

 Surface treatments

 Finished components are phosphated in-house using a U.S. government-certified Mil-Spec process.
 It involves application of manganese, which protects the steel surfaces from corrosion.

 Cryogenic processing

 U.S. Ordnance also puts its weapons through a cold treatment.
-Called cryo for short, the process involves cooling the steel to approximately minus 300 degrees Fahrenheit, which increases the martensite content in its crystalline structure.
-This ultimately hardens and strengthens the metal.
+Called cryo for short, the process involves cooling the steel to about minus 300 degrees Fahrenheit, which increases the martensite content in its crystalline structure.
+This hardens and strengthens the metal.

-U.S. Ordnance uses cryo to relieve stresses in tooling and weapon materials, to increase the weapons’ service life and help resist wear.
+U.S. Ordnance uses cryo to relieve stresses in tooling and weapon materials, to increase the weapons' service life, and to help resist wear.